Discrimination and Harassment Complaints and Investigations (AP 3435)

 In any case not involving employment discrimination, within 90 days of receiving a formal complaint, the College District shall complete its investigation and forward a copy or summary of the report, and written notice to the Complainant setting forth all of the following:

-• The Superintendent/President’s or his/her/their designee’s determination as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on a preponderance of the evidence standard;
+- The Superintendent/President’s or his/her/their designee’s determination as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on a preponderance of the evidence standard and the basis for the determination including factual findings.

-• The Complainant's right to appeal to the College District’s Board of Trustees and the California Community Colleges Chancellor’s Office; and
+- The Complainant's right to appeal to the College District’s Board of Trustees and the California Community Colleges Chancellor’s Office.

 In any case involving employment discrimination, within 90 days of receiving a formal complaint, the College District shall complete its investigation and forward a copy or summary of the report and written notice to the Complainant setting forth all the following:

-• The Superintendent/President’s or his/her/their designee’s determination as to whether the discrimination occurred with respect to each allegation in the complaint based on the preponderance of the evidence standard;
+- The Superintendent/President’s or his/her/their designee’s determination as to whether the discrimination occurred with respect to each allegation in the complaint based on the preponderance of the evidence standard and the basis for that determination including factual findings.

 The College District shall also provide the Respondent the following:

-• The Superintendent/President’s or his/her/their designee’s determination as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on the preponderance of the evidence standard;
+- The Superintendent/President’s or his/her/their designee’s determination as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on the preponderance of the evidence standard and the basis for that determination including factual findings.

-• The proposed resolution of the complaint, including any disciplinary action against the Respondent; and
+- The proposed resolution of the complaint, including any disciplinary action against the Respondent.

 Discipline for Student Sexual Misconduct Not Subject to Title IX